qdrant/landing_page/qdrant-landing/content/documentation/qdrant-cloud-api.md

    - **Delete API Key**: Revoke access by deleting a specific API key.
    - **Update API Key**: Modify attributes of an existing API key.

-## Booking Packages
-You can manage available service packages across various cloud providers (AWS, GCP, Azure) and their respective regions.
-Use these endpoints to customize your deployments based on specific needs.